 The best part?
 Scott Adkins is reviewing his own movies.

-As everyone around the world self-isolates amid the spread of the COVID-19 pandemic, Scott Adkins has kept busy by updating his YouTube channel.
+As everyone around the world self-isolates in 2020 and 2021, Scott Adkins has kept busy by updating his YouTube channel.
 Naturally, as his top subscribers and fans, we ate up the content the moment that little bell appeared on our YouTube app.

 A few days ago, Adkins started a Top 5 Scott Adkins Movies list, where he takes us through his favourite movies and what he did and didn’t enjoy about the process.
 Among those discussed are Ninja: Shadow of a Tear and Universal Soldier: Day of Reckoning.

 Interestingly, Adkins mentions he didn’t think Ninja was as good as its sequel, Ninja: Shadow of a Tear, and he thought the second film was better in every way than the original.
 In the second video, he declares Universal Soldier: Day of Reckoning as the best film he’s ever been a part of.
 Look, we aren’t here to disagree with him, but Boyka: Undisputed must be a close second, right?
 The Yuri Boyka character is legendary.